sebigavril/sebigavril.github.io/_posts/2015-10-07-scala-pitfalls.md

 {% assign i=i | plus:1 %}
 #### Snippet {{i}}
+Creating a string from a parallel collection...
+What would that string look like?
 {% highlight scala linenos %}
 Set(1,2,3,4,5).par mkString(" ")
 {% endhighlight %}